-Indiana Wesleyan University offers the 15-credit-hour Graduate Certificate in Addictions Counseling to persons seeking specialized academic preparation in this area.
-Applicants must have already obtained a Master of Arts degree in a counseling-related program in which the degree program and/or post-graduate clinical experiences did not meet specific state licensure or national certification requirements for an addictions counseling-related credential.
+Indiana Wesleyan University offers the 15-credit-hour Graduate Certificate in Addictions Counseling online to persons seeking specialized academic preparation in this area.
+Applicants must have already obtained a Master of Arts degree in a counseling-related program in which the degree program and/or post-graduate clinical experiences did not meet specific state licensure or national certification requirements for a substance abuse or addictions counseling-related credential.
 The program is also available to students presently enrolled in non-IWU graduate counseling programs that do not offer sufficient coursework in addictions counseling.
 Students who desire specialized academic preparation in certain areas but do not wish to obtain the certificate may apply to enroll in one or more classes.

 Through its undergraduate and graduate Addictions Counseling programs, Indiana Wesleyan University is an Approved Education Provider of NAADAC, the Association for Addiction Professionals.

-Coursework for the Graduate Certificate in Addictions Counseling may be taken online, or onsite at our Marion or Indianapolis (West) sites.
+Coursework for the accelerated Graduate Certificate in Addictions Counseling may be taken online, or onsite at our Marion or Indianapolis (West) sites.

-- A baccalaureate degree from a college or university accredited by a regional accrediting body or by the Association for Biblical Higher Education, verified on official transcripts sent by the institution directly to Indiana Wesleyan University.
+- A Bachelor's degree from a college or university accredited by a regional accrediting body or by the Association for Biblical Higher Education, verified on official transcripts sent by the institution directly to Indiana Wesleyan University.